unfoldingWord-dev/Unlocked-Grammar-Info/docs/conventions.rst

 Structural
 ----------

-* No need to duplicate the glossary entry in the article entry
+* Do not duplicate the glossary entry in the article entry
 * For the UHG and UAG, paradigms/charts should go in a folder named after what the chart displays.
 For example, a chart of the demonstrative pronouns could go in `content/chart_demonstrative_pronouns/01.md`.
 For the UGG, at least initially, paradigms/charts will be placed in the content/paradigms folder with the name of the paradigm/chart that is displayed.

 Typographical